The Best Cooking Classes In Hong Kong

 Sweetpea Bakery serves up some of the most irresistible gluten-free cakes in town, and in sophisticated flavours like earl-grey lavender, banana salted caramel, houjicha and yuzu to name just a few.

-Their signature baking class includes floral tea and sweet nibbles as a welcome and all of the ingredients, instruction and support you need to bake your very own 7”cake.
+Their signature baking class includes floral tea and sweet nibbles as a welcome and all of the ingredients, instruction and support you need to bake your very own 7” cake.
+You can choose to make any one of their signature cake flavours, which include double earl grey, lime passion fruit, banana upside down cake and more.
 You'll also take home a pack of Sweetpea’s very own gluten-free flour mix.

 Find out more at sweetpea-cafe-hk.com